 Exercise (Physical Activity)

-Women who get regular exercise (physical activity) have a lower risk of breast cancer than women who are not active [119-125].
+Women who get regular exercise (physical activity) have a lower risk of breast cancer than women who don’t exercise [132-138].

 For a summary of research studies on exercise (physical activity) and breast cancer, visit the Breast Cancer Research Studies section.

-Exercise may lower breast cancer risk in a few ways.
+Exercise may be linked to a decreased breast cancer risk for a few reasons.

-It can help with weight control.
-Being lean lowers the risk of breast cancer after menopause [63-65].
+Exercise can help with weight control.
+Women who are lean have a lower risk of breast cancer after menopause compared to heavy women [72-77].

 And, exercise may boost the body’s immune system so it can help kill or slow the growth of cancer cells .